Blendify/blender-manual/blender_docs/manual/rigging/constraints/relationship/action.rst

-(it can be assigned to any object, or even no object at all), and have mapped it on your owner through an *Action* constraint, so that moving the target in the (0.0 to 2.0) range along its X-Axis maps the action content on the owner in the (0 to 100) frame range.
+(it can be assigned to any object, or even no object at all), and have mapped it on your owner through an *Action* constraint, so that moving the target in the (0.0 to 2.0) range along its X axis maps the action content on the owner in the (0 to 100) frame range.
 This will mean that when the target's *X* property is 0.0 the owner will be as if in frame 0 of the linked action;
 with the target's *X* property at 1.0